-In cooperation with the Information Systems Department, the Library provides Windows computers that are available for student use.
+Library computers are available in cooperation with the Information Systems Department.
+The library provides PC computers available for student use.
 These computers are available during posted library hours and can be used to send material to the library printers.
 Academic use of computers takes priority over personal computer use.
-Library computers are equipped with MS Office, internet, access to the Library catalog and digital resources and practice management software.
+Library computers are equipped with MS Office, internet, access to the library catalog and our digital resources, and practice management software.
 Library staff members cannot re-set passwords.
 If problems arise, students may dial x7500 for assistance from the IS Department.